 This Agreement shall remain in effect indefinitely until:

-Terminated by the mutual written agreement of MCCC and Member; or
+Terminated by the mutual written agreement of MnCCC and Member; or

-Terminated by MCCC following delivery of any exclusion notice issued by MCCC to Member under [Article VI] of the then-current MCCC Bylaws, or otherwise in any manner provided for therein.
+Terminated by MnCCC following delivery of any exclusion notice issued by MnCCC to Member under Article VI of the then-current MnCCC Bylaws, or otherwise in any manner provided for therein.

 Article XII

-Post Termination Use of MCCC Software
+Post-Termination Use of MnCCC Software

-Termination under Article X or Article XI will also terminate Member’s rights and license to use MCCC software or related services, except with MCCC’s express prior written consent.
-MCCC agrees to grant its consent upon request and provided that Member is no longer delinquent in any payment or other pre-termination obligations for the then-current version(s) of any software owned by MCCC, and/or licensed from third parties and sublicensable after termination of such membership.
-Any such post-termination use of software by a former Member will be on a nonexclusive, nontransferable basis; fully subject to the terms of any then-current license or sublicense agreements; and contingent on the execution of an assumption, release and indemnification agreement in a form specified by MCCC, acknowledging that such software is being acquired without warranty and in “AS Is” condition, and that the user(s) thereof will indemnify, defend and hold MCCC, its other members, employees, licensees and other affiliates harmless from any liability for post- termination thereof.
+Termination under Article X or Article XI will also terminate Member’s rights and license to use MnCCC software or related services, except with MnCCC’s express prior written consent.
+MnCCC agrees to grant its consent upon request and provided that Member is no longer delinquent in any payment or other pre-termination obligations for the then-current version(s) of any software owned by MnCCC, and/or licensed from third parties and sublicensable after termination of such membership.
+Any such post-termination use of software by a former Member will be on a nonexclusive, nontransferable basis; fully subject to the terms of any then-current license or sublicense agreements; and contingent on the execution of an assumption, release, and indemnification agreement in a form specified by MnCCC, acknowledging that such software is being acquired without warranty and in “as-is” condition, and that the user(s) thereof will indemnify, defend, and hold MnCCC, its other members, employees, licensees, and other affiliates harmless from any liability for post- termination use thereof.

 Article XII